educc/akka-streams-lightbend-course-scala/exercises/exercises/src/test/resources/README.md

-working-with-sources
+working-with-flows

-# Exercise 1 > Working with Sources
+# Exercise 3 > Working with Flows

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.